automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Philovenator.md

 # Philovenator
-## Description: As its name says this dinosaur "loved to hunt".
+## As its name says this dinosaur "loved to hunt".